Master’s in Marriage and Family Therapy Degree Overview

 Program Campus Locations in California

-The Master of Arts in Marriage and Family Therapy program is offered both on-campus and online.
+The Master of Arts in Marital and Family Therapy program is offered both on-campus and online.
 Click an image below to learn more about each university campus and what each one has to offer.

 At Alliant, our mission is to prepare students for professional careers of service and leadership and promote the discovery and application of knowledge to improve the lives of people in diverse cultures and communities around the world.
 Our Vision is an inclusive world empowered by Alliant alumni.